-Average monthly return in excess of the risk-free rate divided by the standard deviation of monthly returns.
+5 Average monthly return in excess of the risk-free rate divided by the standard deviation of monthly gross-of-fees returns.
+The 1-month US T-bill rate collected from Kenneth French's website is used as a proxy for the risk-free return.

-Average return in excess of the risk-free rate minus beta-adjusted benchmark excess return.
+6 Average return in excess of the risk-free rate minus beta-adjusted benchmark excess gross-of-fees return.
+The 1-month US T-bill rate collected from Kenneth French's website is used as a proxy for the risk-free return.

-Jensen's alpha divided by the standard deviation of the residuals of the CAPM regression.
+7 Jensen's alpha divided by the standard deviation of the residuals of the CAPM regression.